Introducing efficiencies in store

 Pinpointing and applying simple changes can have a considerable impact on our overall energy efficiency.
 To help our work in this area, we have established an Energy Reduction Group (ERG) to identify and implement energy saving initiatives in our stores.
 The ERG has identified and introduced a number of technical measures, such as a device that can regulate the speed of fans or compressors being used in stores so that energy is not used unnecessarily.
-Behavioral change is another focus of the ERG, encouraging change in the way the business approaches energy management through training, advice and the introduction of standard operating procedures.
+Behavioural change is another focus of the ERG, encouraging change in the way the business approaches energy management through training, advice and the introduction of standard operating procedures.

-One of the key outcomes of the ERG to date has been the development of a custom software system called ERICC (Energy Reduction Information & Control Console).
-The ERICC system was designed to drive behavioral change in the way that energy is consumed within the business by empowering store management to make smart decisions in relation to their energy use.
+One of the key outcomes of the ERG to date has been the development of a bespoke software system called ERICC (Energy Reduction Information & Control Console).
+The ERICC system was designed to drive behavioural change in the way that energy is consumed within the business by empowering store management to make smart decisions in relation to their energy use.
 The system provides the store management team with real-time information on how they’re using energy in-store.
 They receive key tips and advice on how the store should be performing in terms of energy management.
 It also enables them to use the system’s intuitive controls to modify their heating, cooling and lighting systems.
 The ERICC system has been installed in nearly 100 Primark stores.